rach7777/monax-may/content/blog/2016/2016-03-19-keys-keys-keys.md

 * stuff breaks and/or gets lost
 * managing individual keys doesn't do anything for the person who has to manage bucket loads of departments and roster changes

 The rest of this post will explore these three problems in some more detail.
-And along the way will touch on many aspects of the eris approach as well as how we envision working with partners in this area (of which we view our upcoming work with Ledger to be foundational).
+And along the way will touch on many aspects of the Monax approach as well as how we envision working with partners in this area (of which we view our upcoming work with Ledger to be foundational).

 # Big Problem 1.
 Device Independence

 The problem is not really that complicated to understand.
 Modern users of computing expect to move easily between devices.
 Keys are files, which we generally do not want to be actively syncing between a lot of devices.
 Mostly because it is impossible to ensure that while it is going over the wire it is safe.
 If you have access to `scp` into the device or something then you are pretty secure, but it is not necessarily a safe assumption that we have an ability to `scp` into all of our devices (phones, tablets, internet connected devices, come to mind).
 That's a big challenge to the chains and contracts communities, particularly when it comes to consumers, luckily there are many folks working on these issues from the cryptocurrency community; others are also working on similar challenges for different types of keys.

-Our focus at eris is, however, more focused on the industrial uses of smart contract technology.
+Our focus at Monax is, however, more focused on the industrial uses of smart contract technology.
 In this context there is a fairly established paradigm for folks to be able to work with keys via FOB-USB devices that are common in high security enterprise environments.
 These devices have generally held keychains containing various key types which been used to identify the person holding the FOB.

 That background established, in a smart contract-ified enterprise, it is not unreasonable to expect that most users, developers, administrators, and the like [will have something like a FOB available to them](https://www.ledgerwallet.com/products/3-ledger-hw-1), but which has been designed for a smart contract-ified world.

 Access to the keys is only half the battle.
 To really have device independence you need to have a system on that machine which is capable of talking to the keychain(s) on the USB devices.

-At eris we have been moving in this direction for a while now; to be able to support such an enterprise.
-All of the components which we at eris build, have been built to utilize a "common signing pipe".
-Eris as currently configured puts a mocked keysigner on the back of the "common signing pipe" which we call the `eris keys service`.
+At Monax we have been moving in this direction for a while now; to be able to support such an enterprise.
+All of the components which we at Monax build, have been built to utilize a "common signing pipe".
+Monax as currently configured puts a mocked keysigner on the back of the "common signing pipe" which we call the `eris keys service`.
 This has never been intended, and never will be a secure key signer.
 It's a developer tool. **It is not a production tool**.
 When an enterprise is ready to move to production they will need an industrial key signing solution on the back end of that "common signing pipe".

 So what does this mean technically?
 Technically what will happen is that we will be building the capability to have `eris-keys` simply turn off signing mode and turn on proxy mode which will direct inbound traffic to various key signing APIs (of which Ledger.co's will be our first).
 This emphasizes, in our view, the utility of eris' modular platform architecture.

-In our view the combination of eris' "common signing pipe" architecture with hardened solutions will allow a variety of industrial solutions to be built and managed.
-Overall, this will significantly harden applications that have been built on the eris platform.
+In our view the combination of Monax's "common signing pipe" architecture with hardened solutions will allow a variety of industrial solutions to be built and managed.
+Overall, this will significantly harden applications that have been built on our platform.

 # Big Problem 2.
 Stuff Breaks and/or Gets Lost